About

 My practice is based on the premise that every human being—irrespective of, but not limited to, their race, ethnicity, gender, sexual orientation, and other cultural attributes—has a right to die with dignity, surrounded by love, compassion, and grace.

-• Training and workshops for hospices, home care companies, senior living facilities, and community organizations
+Trainings and workshops for hospices, home care companies, senior living facilities, and community organizations

-• Robust resource database for clients and research
+A robust resource database for clients

 More About Me